Frequently asked questions

 How can I see the queue situation of my job(s)?

-How can I see how my jobs are doing in the queue, if my jobs are idle, blocked, running etc. by issuing:
+How can I see how my jobs are doing in the queue, if my jobs are idle, blocked, running etc. by issuing on the terminal:

-where <username> is your username.
-You can of course also check the queue by not adding a username.
-For additional details on how to monitor job(s), please consult page about Monitoring jobs.
+where --me will show your jobs.
+You can of course also check the queue by just running squeue.
+For additional details on how to monitor job(s), please consult page about Monitoring jobs and squeue output examples.

 Why are my devel/short/preproc jobs put in the “normal” queue even though I specify --qos in my job script?